carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-Introduction-to-Data-Science-and-AI.md

 # An overview of Data Science

-**Data Science** is an interdisciplinary field that involves using statistical and computational techniques to extract knowledge and insights from large and complex data sets by applying advanced data analytics, AI and ML.
+**Data Science** is an interdisciplinary field that involves using statistical and computational techniques to extract knowledge and insights from large and complex data sets by applying advanced data analytics, Artificial Intelligence (AI) and Machine Learning (ML).
 Its process is a series of workflow steps that include data collection, mining, and cleaning, exploratory data analysis, modeling, and evaluation.
 Combining principles and practices from mathematics, statistics, computer engineering, and other fields, Data Science has a wide range of applications in healthcare, finance, marketing, and social sciences, and is becoming increasingly important in biomedical research.

+AI is increasingly used in biomedical research, with astonishing claims about the efficiency of AI and ML and has lately caught enxtensive interest and concern of policy makers and the general public.
+Where it is being applied in the Life Sciences and Healthcare, researchers are expected and requested ot have a thorough understanding of the potential positive and negative implications, also to explore possible use in underrepresented fields in the future.
+Therefore, this workshop provides an overview, guideline and a roadmap for the big picture view of what AI is, how it can be used in research, and how to critically assess the common challenges.
+While AI and ML can significantly increase the speed and efficiency of biomedical research workflows in data processing and analysis beyond the capability of the human brain, there are several limitations to what AI can achieve.
+Any generated output should always be treated with care and tested for biases with cautios interpreteation and conclusion.

-Besides the benefits that Data Science applications and tools provide, we will address as well related ethical concerns such as privacy, data security, and bias as integral parts of the workflow and interpretation.
+Besides the benefits that Data Science applications and tools provide, we will address as well related ethical concerns such as privacy, data security, and bias and treat them as integral parts of the workflow and interpretation.

+In this workshop, we describe the problems we can solve with Artificial Intelligence and how that is achieved.
+Without going into underlying technical details, we focus on a general overview and present selected case studies of biomedical relevance.

-_- Recommended Data Science related courses and workshops developed by The Carpentries_
+_Recommended Data Science related courses and workshops developed by The Carpentries_
+- …
+- …
+- …

+## Artificial Intelligence

-**Artificial Intelligence (AI)** comprises tasks performence by machines (digital computers or computer-controlled robots) that aims to mimic human intelligence for problem-solving, decision-making, as well as language understanding and translation.
+**Artificial Intelligence (AI)** comprises task performences by machines (digital computers or computer-controlled robots) that aim to mimic human intelligence for problem-solving, decision-making, as well as language understanding and translation.
 AI is often utilised for speech recognition, computer vision, image labeling, spam filtering, robotics, smart assistants, and natural language processing.

 The three types of AI are:
 1) rule-based systems (rely on pre-defined rules to make decisions),
-2) machine learning (algorithms learn from data to make predictions or decisions), and
+2) **machine learning** (algorithms learn from data to make predictions or decisions), and
 3) deep learning (a subset of machine learning that uses neural networks to learn from large amounts of data).

 Benefits: